-We have seen examples of how patients with ‘normal’ thyroid profiles (TSH, fT3, fT4 within their reference intervals) are severely hypothyroid.
+We have seen examples of how patients with ‘normal’ thyroid profiles (TSH, fT3, fT4 each within its reference interval) are severely hypothyroid.
 From casual glances at thyroid support group fora I have seen over 50 such examples.
-When diagnosing and treating hypothyroidism there is a need for good science as opposed to dogmatic practice founded on over-simplified models of thyroid function.
+When diagnosing and treating hypothyroidism there is a need for good science not dogmatic practice founded on over-simplified models of thyroid function.

-TSH, fT3, fT4 and TRH work as a system, they are interdependent variables and cannot be interpreted as if they are independent.
-It’s not sufficient that they fall within their reference intervals, the normal relationship must be working correctly.
-If TSH, fT3 and fT4 are all low normal then something is wrong, it isn’t the way the system is meant to work.
+TSH, fT3, fT4 and TRH work as a system, they are interdependent and cannot be interpreted as if they are independent.
+It’s not sufficient that each hormone falls within its reference interval, the normal relationship (the axis) must function correctly.
+If TSH, fT3 and fT4 are all low normal then something is wrong – it isn’t the way the axis works.

-TSH can be a valuable tool if interpreted with care, for example primary hypothyroidism can be detected at an early stage.
-A normal TSH (or fT3 or fT4) does not exclude hypothyroidism.
-Before placing too much reliance on thyroid function tests (TFTs) we must ensure the thyroid axis is working correctly.
-When the axis is not functioning correctly interpretation of TFTs becomes complex.
+TSH can be a valuable tool if interpreted with care.
+For example, primary hypothyroidism can be detected at an early stage.
+Normal TSH (or fT3 or fT4) does not exclude hypothyroidism.
+Before relying on thyroid function tests (TFTs) we must ensure the thyroid axis is working correctly.
+When the axis isn’t functioning correctly TFT interpretation becomes complex.

-Serum hormone does not accurately reflect intracellular levels.
-To get an insight into thyroid status we have to ask ‘where is the T3 coming from?’
+Serum hormone does not always reflect intracellular levels.
+To get an insight into thyroid status we have to ask ‘where is the T3 coming from?’.

 Thyroid status is determined by T3 saturation at receptors.
-In organs such as the brain T3 comes primarily from type-2 deiodinase (D2) which converts T4 to T3.
-Serum T3 makes a small contribution to brain T3.
+In organs such as the brain, T3 comes primarily from type-2 deiodinase (D2) converting T4 to T3 locally, serum T3 has a minor role.

 TSH stimulates D2.
-If TSH is abnormally low (and fT3, fT4 not elevated) then there will be low intracellular T3 and the patient is hypothyroid.
+If TSH is subnormal (fT3, fT4 not elevated) intracellular T3 will be low and the patient hypothyroid.
 The patient is hypothyroid because their TSH is not elevated, it has low bioactivity and fails to stimulate sufficient secretion and deiodinase.

 The importance of D2 in the brain